 The average lab uses a lot of energy.
-In fact, it uses somewhere around five times as much energy as a regular office building.
-Not only does this mean higher bills (water, electricity, ventilation etc.) but it also means a higher cost to the environment.
-Increasingly, laboratories are looking to future-proof and build sustainability into their renovations and redesigns.
-But just what is a ‘sustainable’ lab and how does a planner go about achieving these aims?
+In fact, it can use somewhere around five times as much energy as a regular office building.
+Not only does this mean higher bills, such as water, electricity and ventilation, but it also means a higher cost to the environment.
+Increasingly, laboratories are looking for ways to become more sustainable, therefore future-proofing its operations and striving towards a lab that has less of an impact on the environment.

 What is a sustainable lab?

-A sustainable lab seeks to minimise the impact it has on the environment.
-It’s widely known that labs consume large amounts of energy and water and so the trick is to find ways to reduce consumption without adversely affecting operations.
-The process of making a lab more sustainable should involve at least some of the following key aspects:
+A sustainable lab is one that’s able to reduce consumption, while still maintaining efficient operations.
+The process of making a laboratory more sustainable should involve at least some of the following key aspects:

 Why is creating a sustainable lab challenging?